-The NIH SBIR program supports research using both grants and contracts.
+The HHS SBIR program supports research using both grants and contracts.

 Both the SBIR and STTR programs are divided into three phases.
-NIH has special technical assistance and gap-funding programs to help small businesses move their technologies from the lab to the market.
+HHS has special technical assistance and gap-funding programs to help small businesses move their technologies from the lab to the market.

 SBIR and STTR Critical Differences